Do you have to be an employee to make a workplace injury claim? – View Our Guide

 - Useful Links

-Must you be an employee to claim for workplace injury?
+Must you be an employee to claim for a workplace injury?
 A lot of people believe that workplace accidents are only for full-time employees.
 This is not the case.
 No matter whether you are a member of the public visiting the premises, a temporary worker, or an employee, you can make a claim if you have been injured due to an employer breaching Health and Safety legislation.

 In order to claim, the following three points need to apply to your case: